yamunamukthapuram/-FILE-HANDLING-UTILITY/README.md

 To run the program, save the file as FileOperations.java, open a terminal, navigate to the directory containing the file, and compile it using javac FileOperations.java.
 Then, run the program using java FileOperations, follow the on-screen prompts, and observe how the file content is updated dynamically.
 This program is particularly useful for beginners learning file operations in Java and provides a foundation for more advanced file-handling implementations using actual files with FileWriter and BufferedReader.

-The application of this program extends to educational purposes, helping students understand file operations without requiring file system access.
-It can also serve as a template for implementing real file operations in Java.
-Future improvements could include actual file handling, better error handling, and an option to clear the file content.
-This simple yet effective program demonstrates fundamental file operations and user input handling in Java.